Community led housing programme

 Stage 1- submit an expression of interest

-Organisations that meet the eligibility criteria can express an interest in one or more of the lots in the first phase.
+Organisations that meet the eligibility criteria can express an interest in one or more of the lots.

-We welcome expressions of interest at any time – but if the asset you are interested in is not in our first phase, we cannot guarantee that it will be made available.
+We welcome expressions of interest at any time – but if the asset you are interested in is not included in the programme, we cannot guarantee that it will be made available.

 What happens next?